jupyterlite/jupyterlite-sphinx/docs/configuration.md

 It is possible to control whether code snippets in REPL environments automatically executes when loaded.
-For this, you may set `replite_auto_execute = False` globally in `conf.py` with  (defaults to `True` if not present), or override it on a per-directive basis  with `:execute: true` or `:execute: false`.
+For this, you may set `replite_auto_execute = False` globally in `conf.py` with  (defaults to `True` if not present), or override it on a per-directive basis  with `:execute: True` or `:execute: False`.

 ## Strip particular tagged cells from IPython Notebooks